darshan1624/django_concepts/README.md

     2) created a html page with form.
     3) views.py setup. (used return redirect('/').
 So, that form data doesnt reload).
     4) To handle media files, extra configuration done in settings.py (MEDIA_URL, MEDIA_ROOT) and urls.py.
+      This config allows to setup media url via which media files can be accesed.
+    5) Added html table to receipe page to view added receipes.
+    6) Added a delete button to delete added receipe.